OnePath OneCare Trauma Cover

 That said, we have done the research and found a policy that scores well in the above criteria and can be used as a general indication for what the best policy is.

 Trauma insurance can potentially cover a very wide range of issues.
 One of the problems when trying to find the best trauma insurance* is going over all of them, and not really knowing how good the cover actually is.
-More cover is generally better, but not if it’s covering rare and unlikely conditions at the expense of more common ones.

 To find out how good a policy really is, consider the following: